kareemgrant/fewd-courseware/content/05-css-positioning-and-colors/css-positioning.md

 - Usually accompanied by box offsets: top, right, bottom, left.

-- It will not effect the other elements on the page
+- It will not effect the other elements on the page, surrounding elements **stay in the position they would be in in normal flow**

-^
+{{% notice tip %}}
   If you set position: relative; on an element but no other positioning attributes (top, left, bottom or right), it will have no effect on it's positioning at all, it will be exactly as it would be if you left it as position: static; But if you DO give it some other positioning attribute, say, top: 10px;, it will shift it's position 10 pixels DOWN from where it would NORMALLY be
+{{% /notice %}}

 ![inline](/images/05/relative_positioning.png)